orbeon/orbeon-forms-doc/form-runner/api/persistence/forms-metadata.md

     /fr/service/exist/form

-Finally it aggregates the results returned by each implementation.
+Finally, it aggregates the results returned by each implementation.

 #### Restricting by app/form name